TormiViirg/TormiViirg/README.md

 I am a software developer from Tallinn University.
 I'm a fullstack web developer that can handle everything from automated testing, cloud deployments, various backend languges, frontend frameworks and even design.

 As it's my third year of my BSc Informatics(Software engineering) degree and I'm currently looking for work or internship opportunities as a web developer, data scientist.

-My CV is here.
-Connect with me on LinkedIn
+My CV is here: https://tinyurl.com/TormiCV

+Connect with me on LinkedIn https://www.linkedin.com/in/tormi-viirg/

 Due to my love of art, active involment in many crafts and choosing datascience and digital media electives to suplement my more holistic web develovpment focused and math heavy education, I have also been dabbling in designing, planning and developing advanced interface components.
 More on that on my portfolio site: TBA

-My resume/CV in both Estonian and English can be found here: TBA But since I usually tailor my CV to whatever position I'm appling for a more complete and concrete overview can be found on my portfolio site: TBA

 ## Skills
 I am comfortable with the following technologies and tools:

 ## Programming languages and frameworks